mazmazz/Mql4ToMql5/README.md

 ## 2. OOP is not required

 It's a myth that MQL5 programs must be structured in an object-oriented format.
 While OOP is good practice in general, MQL5 works just fine by solely using the event calls `OnStart`, `OnTimer`, `OnTick`, `OnCalculate`, etc. They even work the same as the old MQL4 equivalents like `start`, `init`, etc. -- just a few different namings and arguments.
 And you can use top-level functions and global variables as much as you like -- just like the typical MQL4 program.

-# Your toolbox

-The below sources enable increased equivalency between MQL4 and MQL5 and you can `#include` into in your codebase.
-Copy-paste the `src/Include` files into your `MQL4` or `MQL5` folder, and use in your project like so:

-If you want to use all sources, insert this line into your code:

-  #include <Mql4ToMql5/Mql4ToMql5.mqh>

-Or you can include the below sources individually:

-* `Mql4ToMql5/Shim.mqh` - MQL4 methods and constants that are missing from MQL5.
-The call names can remain unchanged in your current code.
-* `Mql4ToMql5/Utility.mqh` - General utility methods and classes to share between MQL4 and MQL5.
-These must replace the relevant areas in your current code.
-* `Mql4ToMql5/Chart.mqh` - Chart object utility methods, same as above
-* `Mql4ToMql5/Bar.mqh` - OHLCV bar and Indicator data access utility methods, same as above
-* `Mql4ToMql5/Order.mqh` - Order utility methods, same as above

 ## Websites